balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 I don't anymore.
 Stuff that hangs around, and dominate for over a couple of decades need to have some merit.
 Once you get over the initial repulsion and start grokking it, the power it brings you is magnificent.
-Having a decent SQL IDE(?)
+Having a decent SQL IDE(?) like DBeaver also helps.

+## Lesson 3: VSCode

+I have always relied on vim to do most of the heavy lifting when it comes to code editing.
+I used to stub my nose at people

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjE3MTU2NDksMTcxODU2NTExNl19
+eyJoaXN0b3J5IjpbNDA4ODExNDE4LDE3MTg1NjUxMTZdfQ==
 -->